simon-lang/lens-panorama/README.md

 Instead of our home page showing of a static tour of our suite, it should instead immediately launch into an interactive showcase of what data we have available based on a user's query.

 The focus is on a small set of functionality, but executed beautifully, applying smarts to get the user to find the right app/section of our site for them.

+#### 2. Refactor the core UI code that should be shared across projects

+Re-define all model schemas (Patent/Article/Citation/etc) in coherent TypeScript classes, providing type safety.

+Refactor all data fetching services to provide consistent methods for data access, and make more interlinked data available to the UI.

 Having an issue with an excess of technology, you'd think adding more diverse tech into the mix is not going to help.
 In a way this is true, however it is my earnest hope that this will provide a solid enough foundation for rapid development, that the scope of this application could gradually grow to replace legacy areas of the site.